nschang/waterlinked.github.io/docs/dvl/bluerov-integration.md

 * Connect a 6" ethernet cable from the IO Interface Board to the ethernet switch.

 !!!
 Tip
-	Some thick double-sided sticky tape and zip ties can be used to secure the IO Interface, the ethernet switch, the DC/DC converter and wires to the electroncs frame inside the BlueROV2.
+	Some thick double-sided sticky tape and zip ties can be used to secure the IO Interface, the ethernet switch, the DC/DC converter and wires to the electronics frame inside the BlueROV2.

 ### Reassemble BlueROV2 electronics enclosure